 Promoting Productive Employment and Decent Work for Women in Egypt, Jordan, and Palestine (Work4Women)

-The region has the world’s lowest female labour force participation rates, estimated at 19.7 per cent in 2018 compared to 73.4 per cent for men (ILOSTAT, 2018).
+The region has the world’s lowest female labour force participation rates, the overall labour force participation rate in the region in 2020 is 47.9%.
+For women it stands at around 20% The lowest compared to other regions.
 There is a need for further progress in several interconnected areas to increase the economic participation of women, including improvements required in the legal and regulatory frameworks, enhanced access to skills training, reduction and redistribution of unpaid care work (reduce the high cost of child and elderly care, household chores), improved access to decent working conditions, comprehensive social security coverage (maternity and pension), and enhanced access to resources (land, property, finances), to mention a few.

 There is an expanding body of research on the business case for gender equality, and it is becoming increasingly evident that it is rational for governments and businesses to promote gender equality and women’s economic empowerment.
 Quite simply, equality makes economic and business sense.
-There is macroeconomic evidence that if women in the MENA region participated in the paid economy on an equal footing to men, the regional GDP could rise by 47 per cent over the next 10 years, adding an extra USD 600 billion in economic impact annually and USD 2.7 trillion by 2025 (African Economic Outlook, AfDB/OECD/UNDP, 2017).
+There is macroeconomic evidence that if women in the MENA region participated in the paid economy on an equal footing to men, the regional GDP could rise by 47 per cent over the next 10 years, adding an extra USD 600 billion in economic impact annually and USD 2.7 trillion by 2025.

 For individual businesses the logic of gender equality is compelling.
 For one, prejudice based on sex can impede the recruitment or promotion of the best candidate for the job; secondly, a diverse workforce brings with it different ideas, and ways of doing things that will propel innovation and therefore make a business more profitable; and in an era of globalization where one’s market may not simply be the locality or even the country where a business is located, diverse workforces are better mirrors of the diverse populations to whom companies are trying to sell goods or services.